vinit-churi/loopbill/instructions.md

 generateMetadata function to define page-level <meta> and <link> tags in the HTML <head> for each route.

 - Essential Meta Tags
-: title: Supply a unique, descriptive <title> via metadata.title to influence title links shown in Google Search results.
+    - title: Supply a unique, descriptive <title> via metadata.title to influence title links shown in Google Search results.

-: description: Use metadata.description for a concise summary (≈155–160 characters) to improve click-through rates.
+    - description: Use metadata.description for a concise summary (≈155–160 characters) to improve click-through rates.

-: keywords: Optionally include relevant terms via metadata.keywords.
+    - keywords: Optionally include relevant terms via metadata.keywords.

-: robots: Control indexing per page with metadata.robots (e.g. { index: true, follow: true } or noindex) to manage which pages appear in search
+    - robots: Control indexing per page with metadata.robots (e.g. { index: true, follow: true } or noindex) to manage which pages appear in search.

 - Open Graph & Twitter Cards
 : Define social sharing data using metadata.openGraph and metadata.twitter, setting properties like og:title,